 - You are quite stressed out.
 Events and situations that are stressful can lead to brief sleeplessness.
 Additionally, persistent or significant stress can cause chronic sleeplessness.

 - You don’t follow a set timetable.
-Your sleep-wake cycle may be disturbed by, for instance, working different shifts or traveling.
+Your sleep-wake cycle may be disturbed by, for instance, Insomnia’s Primary Causes and Risk Factors, working different shifts or traveling.

 Sleep is just as crucial to your health as a balanced diet and frequent exercise.
 Whatever the cause, insomnia can have a negative impact on your mental and physical health.
 When compared to those who are getting enough sleep, those who suffer from insomnia report a lower quality of life.